 In many members of the Rosaceae, the much-ballyhooed hypanthium is a tad challenging to see.
 Below, see a cross-section of the bramble blossom, and its pathetic little hypanthium,

-MOUSEOVER the IMAGE to see DOTTED LINE on MEASLY LITTLE HYPANTHIUM
+SLIDE the IMAGE to see DOTTED LINE on MEASLY LITTLE HYPANTHIUM

 Bramble flower has a small but distinct hypanthium.

 Brambles produce an aggregate fruit that is an aggregate of drupelets.
 There are two types of brambles (several to many species in each group): blackberries, and raspberries.
 They are differentiated according to whether the cluster of drupelets, when removed from the plant, carry along the receptacle with them.
 Blackberries do that, which is why they are filled-in beneath with a mealy whitish material –the receptacle.

 Blackberries separate from the plant with the receptacle included.

 Raspberries, on the other hand, separate cleanly from the stem, with the receptacle staying on the plant.
 That’s why raspberries are neat little hollow domes of drupelets.

 A raspberry separates cleanly from the stem, leaving the receptacle on the plant.

 Well, I don’t know about you, but I’m getting a bit tired of the subfamily Rosoidae.
 Can we go on to another subfamily now?
 Please?
 OK, let’s do it.
 How about the ….